-Peter embeds cat hair into the carpet and, as with the dirt pick-up test, he allows the robot vacuum cleaner to run for 15 minutes.
-He rates the vacuums based on how much cat hair is left behind after the test.
-This is a visual assessment.
+Cat hair is embedded into the carpet and the vacuum is allowed to run for six minutes.
+Our testers rate the vacuums based on how much cat hair is left behind after the test (this is a visual assessment).

 Ease of use

 While robot vacuums are generally very easy to use and operate, the increasing reliance on apps and connecting the machine to your home network means we started factoring this into our scores in 2023.
 The ease of use assessment includes:

 - ease of emptying the dirt receptacle (models with self-emptying functions tend to score better for this)

 - whether the app is easy to use, with clearly labelled functions

 - ease of connecting the robot and app to your home network.

 Robot vacuums can mop as well, so we now test how well they can remove stains and avoid carpet.